shopsys/shopsys/docs/frontend-api/authentication.md

 # Authentication

-In a modern web application (or native mobile application), it’s likely that you’ll need to make parts of your app private so they are not accessible by anybody.
+In a modern web application (or native mobile application), you’ll likely need to make parts of your app private so they are not accessible by anybody.
-If you want some users to be able to access those restricted parts, you need to implement some sort of user authentication in your app, so that users can create an account, and later log into that account, to access protected content.
+If you want some users to be able to access those restricted parts, you need to implement some sort of user authentication in your app, so that users can create an account, and later log into that account to access protected content.
 User authentication in Shopsys Platform Frontend API uses access tokens.

 Access Tokens are used in token-based authentication to allow an application to access an API.
 For example, a customer orders API methods can read orders for only one (authorized) customer.